fenago/katacoda-scenarios/learn-openshift/openshift-networking/steps/2/text.md

 ...
 ```

-As you can see, communication between pods is completely uninhibited, which may be undesirable.
-In the two following subsections, we will demonstrate how to enforce project isolation using other OpenShift plugins.
+Press `Ctrl` + `C` to exit the ping command.
+As you can see, communication between pods is completely uninhibited.